A Bayesian Learning Algorithm for Unknown Zero-sum Stochastic Games with an Arbitrary Opponent: Abstract

 \section{Abstract}

 In this paper, we propose Posterior Sampling Reinforcement Learning for Zero-sum Stochastic Games (\pssg), the first online learning algorithm that achieves Bayesian regret bound of $\otil(HS\sqrt{AT})$ in the infinite-horizon zero-sum stochastic games with average-reward criterion.
 Here $H$ is an upper bound on the span of the bias function, $S$ is the number of states, $A$ is the number of joint actions and $T$ is the horizon.
 We consider the online setting where the opponent can not be controlled and can take any arbitrary time-adaptive history-dependent strategy.
-This improves the best existing regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ by \cite{wei2017online} under the same assumption and matches the theoretical lower bound in $A$ and $T$.
+Our regret bound improves on the best existing regret bound of $\otil(\sqrt[3]{DS^2AT^2})$ by \cite{wei2017online} under the same assumption and matches the theoretical lower bound in $T$.

-\section{Introduction}
+\section{INTRODUCTION}

-Recent advances in playing the game of Go \cite{silver2017mastering} and Starcraft \cite{vinyals2019grandmaster} has proved the capability of \textit{self-play} in achieving super-human performance in competitive reinforcement learning (competitive RL) \cite{crandall2005learning}, a special case of multi-agent RL where each player tries to maximize its own reward.
+Recent advances in playing the game of Go \citep{silver2017mastering} and Starcraft \citep{vinyals2019grandmaster} have proved the capability of \textit{self-play} in achieving super-human performance in competitive reinforcement learning (competitive RL) \citep{crandall2005learning}, a special case of multi-agent RL where each player tries to maximize its own reward.
 These self-play algorithms are able to learn through repeatedly playing against themselves and update their policy based on the observed trajectory in the absence of human supervision.
 Despite the empirical success, the theoretical understanding of these algorithms is limited and is significantly more challenging than the single-agent RL due to its multi-agent nature.

-Self-play can be considered as a special category of offline competitive RL where the learning algorithm can control both the agent and the opponent during the learning process \cite{bai2020provable,bai2020near}.
-In the more general and sophisticated online learning case, the opponent can take arbitrary history-dependent strategies and the agent has no control on the opponent during the learning process \cite{wei2017online,xie2020learning,tian2021online}.
+Self-play can be considered as a special case of offline competitive RL where the learning algorithm controls both the agent and the opponent during the learning process \citep{bai2020provable,bai2020near}.
+In the more general and sophisticated online learning case, the opponent can take arbitrary history-dependent strategies and the agent has no control on the opponent during the learning process \citep{wei2017online,xie2020learning,tian2021online}.